Yevgeny Rodionov: Veneration

-However, he emphasized that the deceased can be honoured without canonization.
-Patriarch Alexy II of Moscow personally blessed the popular account of Rodionov's life but worried that his cult would balloon into anti-Muslim rage.
+However, he emphasised that the deceased can be honoured without canonization.
+Patriarch Alexy II of Moscow personally blessed the popular account of Rodionov's life but worried that his following would balloon into anti-Muslim rage.

 Opponents of the decision, including Alexander Shargunov, a well-known priest, argued that an outbreak of people's love is enough for the truth and that Rodionov's grave works miracles, curing the sick and reconciling enemies.
 They also pointed out that the soldier did not die at war but in captivity and that to say that the time of martyrs is over is nearly heresy.